Bungalow: India

-In a separate usage, the dak bungalows formerly used by the British mail service have been adapted for use as centers of local government or as rural hostels.
+In a distinctly utilitarian usage, the dak bungalow was formerly used by circuit-riding British jurists (and other officials such as the mailman), as well as quotidian private citizens, the most substantial of which have been converted into local governmental buildings and the like.
+The vast majority, however, were the most sparse of lodgings.

 Ireland

 The bungalow is the most common type of house built in the Irish countryside.
-During the Celtic Tiger years of the late 20th century, single-story bungalows declined as a type of new construction, and residents built more two-story or dormer bungalows.
+During the Celtic Tiger years of the late 20th century, single-storey bungalows declined as a type of new construction, and residents built more two-storey or dormer bungalows.
 There was a trend in both the Republic of Ireland and Northern Ireland of people moving into rural areas and buying their own plots of land.
-Often these plots were large, so a one-story bungalow was quite practical, particularly for retirees.
+Often these plots were large, so a one-storey bungalow was quite practical, particularly for retirees.